strongpear/testsite/README.md

 ## Testing

 We are using Selenium and Cucumber to develop our test cases.
-Installations for Selenium, Cucumber, and ChromeDriver are required.
+Installation for Selenium, Cucumber, and ChromeDriver is required.
 All BDD tests are located in the ***CucumberJava*** and ***cucumberjs*** folders.

 ```
 npm install selenium-webdriver